mimachniak/sysopslife.pages/_posts/2021-05-01-M365-Lab-Setup-Office-and-Intune.md

 ## Prerequisites

-Before we begin with this you will need to consider few things and answer questions:
+Before we begin you will need to consider few things and answer questions:

 + Is this will be LAB environment and will not be converted to production.
   + LAB Only: Tenant name suppose not be connected to organization name, once used tenant name cannot be reused or changed. **Example:** demo{Random Numbers}